Google

-After seeing examples of custom arcade gaming controllers made by others, we (a trio of coworkers) decided to try our hand at the task.
+After seeing examples of custom PC arcade/pinball/MAME video gaming controllers made by others, we (a trio of coworkers) decided to try our hand at the task.
 We previewed many designs found on the Internet and concluded that ours would be superior.
 Over the two week construction span, our design changed very little from what we had initially planned.
-This is a project we would highly recommend to anyone into classic games, and the gaming rewards are well worth reaping.
+This is a project we would highly recommend to anyone into classic arcade and pinball (MAME) video games, and the PC arcade video gaming rewards are well worth reaping.

 Materials Used